louis845/DevOpsNotes/kubernetes/setup.md

 127.0.0.1 kas.example.local
 ```
 To connect to the Gitlab web UI, connect to `gitlab.example.local:8443` in the browser.

+## Blocking off container's access to physical devices on host nodes' subnets
+To block off container's access to physical devices on the host nodes' subnets, refer to the following [section](concepts_networking.md#block-off-podcontainer-access-to-physical-devices-on-host).

+**`Multiple physical subnets`**
+Set the NodePort bind addresses and the Calico/VXLAN CLI to use the desired internal subnet for routing IP packets via VXLAN and accepting connections for NodePort, as per [here](concepts_networking.md#nodeport) and [here](concepts_networking.md#internal-cluster-routing-on-which-physical-subnet).
+**`End`**

 # Gitlab configuration
 Now setup Gitlab using the Gitlab web UI.
 See [this document](setup_gitlab.md).